Anaminus/rbxmk/fragments/en-us/flags/cookies.md

 # cookies-from
 Append cookies from a known location.
-See the documentation of [rbxmk.cookiesFrom](lib:rbxmk.cookiesFrom) for a list of locations.
+See the documentation of [Cookie.from](type:Cookie.from) for a list of locations.
 Can be given any number of times.

 # cookies-file
 Append cookies from a file.
 The file is formatted as a number of